Fussyotter/backend_ecomm_shell/README.md

 ## Known Issues

 - Payment processing may not work in certain countries or with certain types of cards.
+- GPT-2 responses can be broad, requests need to be specific to db structure

 ## License